anshap1719/nggo/README.md

 Run `go get -u github.com/anshap1719/nggo` to install the tool globally.

 ## Generate New Project
-Run `nggo generate -n="{project_name}` to generate a new project.
+Run `nggo generate -n="{project_name}"` to generate a new project.
 You must provide the name of the project using either -n or --name.

 ## Project Generator Configuration
 This tool supports all angular flags and options that can be used with `ng new`.
 Simply provide an additional argument to `nggo generate` with flag `--ng`.
 Ex. `nggo generate -n="new-project" --ng="--skip-install --style=scss"`